According to ESRB, this game contains: Animated Blood & Gore, Animated Violence

 Author: Brad Gallaway

-According to ESRB, this game contains: Mild Animated Violence
+According to the ESRB, this game contains: Animated Blood & Gore, Animated Violence

 According to the ESRB, this game contains: Animated Violence